🇪🇨

 💰 Income Requirement

-Alternative: Must show 3 months of bank statements proving consistent income of at least USD 1,410/month.
-Alternative: Show total of 36x minimum wage (approximately USD 16,920) in savings for each year.
+Alternative: Must show 3 months of bank statements proving consistent income of at least USD 1,446/month from foreign employment contract or registered foreign business.
+Personal bank statements with freelance deposits alone are NOT sufficient.
+Alternative: Show total of 36x SBU (approximately USD 17,352) in savings per year.

 Key Benefits